Manapouri: Demographics

 Manapouri had a population of 222 at the 2018 New Zealand census, an increase of 21 people (10.4%) since the 2013 census, and a decrease of 72 people (−24.5%) since the 2006 census.
-There were 102 households.
-There were 117 males and 108 females, giving a sex ratio of 1.08 males per female.
+There were 102 households, comprising 117 males and 108 females, giving a sex ratio of 1.08 males per female.
 The median age was 56.8 years (compared with 37.4 years nationally), with 21 people (9.5%) aged under 15 years, 30 (13.5%) aged 15 to 29, 111 (50.0%) aged 30 to 64, and 63 (28.4%) aged 65 or older.

-Ethnicities were 94.6% European/Pākehā, 9.5% Māori, 1.4% Asian, and 4.1% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 94.6% European/Pākehā, 9.5% Māori, 1.4% Asian, and 4.1% other ethnicities.
+People may identify with more than one ethnicity.

-Although some people objected to giving their religion, 54.1% had no religion, 41.9% were Christian and 2.7% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 54.1% had no religion, 41.9% were Christian and 2.7% had other religions.

-Of those at least 15 years old, 30 (14.9%) people had a bachelor or higher degree, and 51 (25.4%) people had no formal qualifications.
+Of those at least 15 years old, 30 (14.9%) people had a bachelor's or higher degree, and 51 (25.4%) people had no formal qualifications.
 The median income was $30,400, compared with $31,800 nationally.
-The employment status of those at least 15 was that 108 (53.7%) people were employed full-time and 36 (17.9%) were part-time.
+15 people (7.5%) earned over $70,000 compared to 17.2% nationally.
+The employment status of those at least 15 was that 108 (53.7%) people were employed full-time, and 36 (17.9%) were part-time.

-Facilities & attractions
+Facilities and attractions

 Commercial services include a petrol station/garage, art gallery, cafes, shops, two restaurant and bars as well as overnight hotel, motel and motor camp accommodations.
 The small Te Anau Airport is situated 5 km north of the township and serves both Te Anau and Manapouri.

 There are several tourist boat excursions based in Manapouri to service the Fiordland Sounds to fishing charters and boat hire.
 Excursions originating at Pearl Harbour at the southern end of Manapouri township take tourists across Lake Manapouri to view the underground hydroelectric facility, or continue on by bus over Wilmot Pass to boat tours of Doubtful Sound, adding up to a full day trip.

-Walkways & Cycleways
+Walkways and cycleways

 Day walks are the Circle Track, the Hope Arm Track, the Shallow Bay portion of the Kepler Track and the Frazers Beach Reserve walkways.

-Supply Bay Road and the Rainbow Reach area are reasonably cycle-friendly.
-The Manapouri-Te Anau Cycle trail is currently still under negotiation between the Department of Conservation and the Fiordland Trails Trust.

 A natural monument, in the form of Monument Hill, lies across the lake from the township.
 This sharply pointed landmark beneath the Hunter Mountains to the west on Manapouri township is a prized destination for adventurous trampers.

+The Lake2Lake Trail is a cycle trail that starts at Te Anau and follows the Waiau River to Lake Manapouri.
+The trail is 28.5 kilometres long.

 Kayaking

-The eastern end of Lake Manapouri is possibly the best waterway in New Zealand for kayak exploration with 20 islands and many coves, beaches, lagoons, waterfalls, huts, portages and channels with in a days return paddled from Manapouri township.
+The eastern end of Lake Manapouri is open for kayak exploration, with 20 islands and many coves, beaches, lagoons, waterfalls, huts, portages and channels with in a day's return paddled from Manapouri township.